 It was 24 years ago when I directed my first music video with Pearl Jam.
 That’s a long time ago.
 A lot has been written and said about this video through the years.
 Even on YouTube people like to tell the story or at least what they think is the story behind the video.
 I’m going to give you 10 basic facts on who, what, why and how this happened.
 GO HERE TO SEE IT… http://cuffarophoto.com/pearl-jam-jeremy/

-- Back in Los Angeles we start production.
+Back in Los Angeles we start production.
 My producer Valerie Druckman is on her game big time and getting me the best crew ever.
-We hire legendary Director of Photography Martin Coppen.
+We hired legendary Director of Photography Martin Coppen.
 He’s a badass who has worked with everyone and shot more award winning videos than anyone.
 The label tells me they have no plans to release the song Jeremy as a single.
-To raise money I sell half my guitar collection and borrow the rest from friends.
+To raise money I sold half my guitar collection and borrow the rest from friends.
 My budget… 20k!

 October 2nd, 1991 – A preproduction meeting with the band.
 Eddie and I work on the final details and concept.
 We create a shot list and draw up some ideas.
 I’m so ready for this.
 I have the best crew, the best band and an awesome song to work with. :-)